Orkiv/Inventory-php/readme.md

 ### (caching inventory data)

 ###  InvMaster::all()
-Used to download inventory data.
+Used to download all of your inventory data.

 #### Returns